hansenlab/EPIC450k_repro/README.md

 # EPIC450k_repro
-### Reproducible analysis of the manuscript _Preprocessing and normalization of the Illumina HumanMethylationEPIC array_
+### Reproducible analysis of the manuscript _Preprocessing, normalization and integration of the Illumina HumanMethylationEPIC array_
 --------

 **Authors**: Jean-Philippe Fortin, Tim Triche and Kasper Daniel Hansen